-- 4.17 You must write your registration number (the 7 or 8 figure number on the front of your Registration Card) on every examination answer-book you use.
-Remember to fill in all the other information asked for. - 4.18 You must write all your answers legibly.
-If your work is deemed illegible by the examiners you will normally be required to pay for it to be converted to typescript.
+4.17 You must write your registration number (the 7 or 8 figure number on the front of your Student ID Card) on every examination answer-book you use.
+Remember to fill in all the other information asked for.

+4.18 You must write all your answers legibly.
+If your work is deemed illegible by the examiners, you will normally be required to pay for it to be converted to typescript.
 You must write in blue or black ink.
-Pencil is not allowed, except for graphs and diagrams. - 4.19 Examinations are marked anonymously.
-At the end of the examination make sure you fold over and seal the gummed edge of the panel on the top corner of each of your answerbooks, before they are collected from you. - 4.20 You must write only in the examination answer-books provided (including any rough work).
+Pencil is not allowed, except for graphs and diagrams.

+4.19 Examinations are marked anonymously.
+At the end of the examination make sure you fold over and seal the gummed edge of the panel on the top corner of each of your answer-books, before they are collected from you.

+4.20 You must write only in the examination answer-books provided (including any rough work).
 Do not tear pages out of answer books.
-Any work that you do not wish to submit for marking must be clearly crossed out, but must not be removed from the answer book.
+Any work that you do not wish to submit for marking must be clearly crossed out but must not be removed from the answer book.
 You must not remove answer books (used or unused) from examination rooms.
 Any other materials that have been provided for the examination must not be removed.
 Students found doing any of these things will be subject to disciplinary action.
-Question papers may be taken away unless you are specifically told verbally or in writing not to do so. - 4.21 You must maintain silence throughout the time you are in the examination room.
-You must not cause any kind of disturbance or distraction, or attempt to communicate with other candidates, by any means. - 4.22 You must remain seated at all times.
+Question papers may be taken away unless you are specifically told verbally or in writing not to do so.

+4.21 You must maintain silence throughout the time you are in the examination room.
+You must not cause any kind of disturbance or distraction, or attempt to communicate with other candidates, by any means.

+4.22 You must remain seated at all times.
 You must raise your hand to summon the attention of an invigilator for whatever purpose.
 If you wish to leave the examination room temporarily you may only do so if accompanied by an invigilator.
 If you wish to leave the examination before the allotted finishing time you must remain seated and raise your hand: an invigilator will come to collect your answer book, after which you may leave, silently.
 You are not permitted to leave during the first 30 minutes or the last 15 minutes of the examination.
-At the end of the examination you must stop writing immediately you are told to do so and remain seated and silent until all answer books have been collected. - 4.23.
+At the end of the examination you must stop writing immediately you are told to do so and remain seated and silent until all answer books have been collected.

+4.23.
 If a fire alarm should sound during an examination, follow the instructions given by the invigilator.
 These will be the standard procedures for evacuating the building.
 You should leave the room in an orderly way, without talking and without taking anything from your desk, or from the room.
 Leave the building and assemble in the designated area.
 You must not leave this designated area.
 You should return to the examination room immediately when you are instructed to do so.
 Candidates who are still absent once the examination has re-started will not be re-admitted.
-As a general rule, examinations will not re-start after an interruption if more than three-quarters of the examination time has already elapsed.